MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-production.md

 ## Considerations

 - Recommended practices are defined for building highly available SAP environments in Azure.
 For more information, see [High-availability architecture and scenarios for SAP NetWeaver](/azure/virtual-machines/workloads/sap/sap-high-availability-architecture-scenarios).
-Also see [High availability of SAP applications on Azure VMs](/azure/virtual-machines/workloads/sap/high-availability-guide).
+Also, see [High availability of SAP applications on Azure VMs](/azure/virtual-machines/workloads/sap/high-availability-guide).

 - Oracle databases also have recommended practices for Azure.
 For more information, see [Designing and implementing an Oracle database in Azure](/azure/virtual-machines/workloads/oracle/oracle-design).